-- the measurements were made considering that the company will continue as an ongoing business guaranteed by the financial support of the shareholders; - costs and revenue are accounted for on an accrual basis: - in order to ensure the comparability of the data and information in the financial statements and the notes to the financial statements, the methods of representation and classification are kept constant over time unless they are changed to present the data more appropriately; - each significant class of similar items is separately indicated in the balance sheets and income statements; items with dissimilar natures or uses are presented separately unless they are considered to be irrelevant;
+- the measurements were made considering that the company will continue as an ongoing business guaranteed by the financial support of the shareholders. - Costs and revenue are accounted for on an accrual basis. - In order to ensure the comparability of the data and information in the financial statements and the explanatory notes, the methods of representation and classification are kept constant over time unless they are changed to present the data more appropriately. - Each significant class of similar items is separately indicated in the balance sheets and income statements; items with dissimilar natures or uses are presented separately unless they are considered to be irrelevant. - Accounts that have no associated sums for the financial year or for the previous financial year are not indicated in the balance sheet or the income statement. - If an element of the assets or liabilities comes under several items in the equity statement, the explanatory notes make reference to the other items under which it is recorded if it is necessary for a better understanding of the financial statements. - The items are not offset against one another unless it is expressly requested or allowed by an international accounting standard or an interpretation or the provisions of the aforementioned Circular no. 262 of 22 December 2005 as amended by the Bank of Italy. - The financial statements are drafted by favouring substance over form and in accordance with the principle of relevance and significance of the information. - Comparative data for the previous financial year are presented for each account of the balance sheet and income statement; if the accounts are not comparable to those of the previous year, they are adapted and the non-comparability and adjustment/or impossibility thereof are indicated and commented on in the explanatory notes.

-- accounts that have no associated sums for the financial year or for the previous financial year are not indicated in the balance sheet or the income statement: - if an element of the assets or liabilities comes under several items in the equity statement, the notes to the financial statements make reference to the other items under which it is recorded if it is necessary for a better understanding of the financial statements; - the items are not offset against one another unless it is expressly requested or allowed by an international accounting standard or an interpretation or the provisions of the aforementioned Circular no. 262 of 22 December 2005 as amended by the Bank of Italy; - the financial statements are drafted by favouring substance over form and in accordance with the principle of relevance and significance of the information; - comparative data for the previous financial year are presented for each account of the balance sheet and income statement; if the accounts are not comparable to those of the previous year, they are adapted and the non-comparability and adjustment/or impossibility thereof are indicated and commented on in the notes to the financial statements; - the layout recommended by the Bank of Italy was used with reference to the information reported in the notes to the financial statements; they were not presented if they were not applicable to the Bank's business.
+The layout recommended by the Bank of Italy was used with reference to the information reported in the explanatory notes; they were not presented if they were not applicable to the Bank's business.

-Within the scope of drawing up the financial statements in accordance with the IAS/IFRS, company management must make assessments, estimates and hypotheses that influence the amounts of the assets, liabilities, costs and returns for the period.
+Within the scope of drawing up the financial statements in accordance with the IAS/IFRS, management must make assessments, estimates and hypotheses that influence the amounts of the assets, liabilities, costs and returns for the period.

 As provided in IAS 8, it is essential to make reasonable estimates when preparing the financial statements.
-The estimates that had to be made when drawing up these financial statements do not adversely affect their reliability; these estimates are regularly revised and are mainly based on previous experience.
+The estimates that had to be made when drawing up these financial statements do not adversely affect its reliability.
+These estimates are regularly revised and are mainly based on previous experience.